 Varieties of hydrangeas are native to the Americas and Asia.
 They grow as shrubs or climbing plants with plenty of leaves.
 Small flowers grow in bunches in blue, pink, purple, white, and green, among other colors.

 Hydrangeas grow new flowers in the spring, summer, and fall, based on the type it is.
-In warmer climates, they can stop blooming in summer, to rebloom again during the fall months.
+In warmer climates, they can stop blooming in summer to rebloom again during fall.

-The hydrangea represents sincere emotions, gratitude, and deep understanding.
+The hydrangea flowers symbolize sincere emotions, gratitude, and deep understanding.

 The 5th Anniversary – Daisies

-The daisy might seem like an ordinary flower, but it is much more complex when you look at it closely.
-The flower comes in an array of colors such as pink, white, orange, and yellow, making it diverse and exciting.
+The daisy might seem like an ordinary flower, but it is much more complex when looking closely at it.
+The flower comes in various colors, such as pink, white, orange, and yellow, making it diverse and exciting.
 Daisies were grown by ancient Egyptians, who used them for herbal medication.

 The Gerbera, considered the most popular type of daisy today, was found in South Africa in 1884 by Robert Jameson from Scotland.
-Thin petals surround a circular center of each flower.
+Thin petals surround the circular center of each flower.

 The 6th Anniversary – Calla Lily